Beatrice d'Este: First years in Milan (1491–1497)

 A double wedding between Beatrice and Ludovico and her sister Isabella and Franscesco Gonzaga was planned for January 1491, but Ludovico postponed again.
 Finally, around a year later, a double Sforza-Este wedding was held: Ludovico wed Beatrice and her brother, Alfonso married Anna Sforza, Ludovico's niece.
 Leonardo da Vinci organised the wedding celebrations.
 In Milan, Beatrice met two people who would become important in her life: Bianca Giovanna Sforza, her husband's nine-year-old illegitimate daughter, and her husband, Galeazzo Sanseverino.
 Beatrice immediately loved Bianca and wanted her company on every occasion.

 Officially, the marriage was immediately declared consummated.
 However, Ludovico, out of respect for Beatrice's "innocence", waited for over a month for her willingness, not wanting to force her.
 Beatrice's parents urged the couple to consummate their marriage, which could otherwise be annulled.
 Ludovico tried to seduce his wife with caresses, kisses, and rich daily gifts.
-Nevetheless, Beatrice remained "in superlative ashamed" even in mid-February.
+Nevertheless, Beatrice remained "in superlative ashamed" even in mid-February.
 Ludovico complained to the Este ambassador, Giacomo Trotti, that he had to "vent" with his mistress Cecilia.
 The ambassador reproached Beatrice and told her to put "so much shame on the other side", by saying that "men want to be well seen and caressed, as is just and honest, by their wives".
 This did not have any success; nor did the continuous pressure exerted by the father.
 The more forcefully others insisted, the more Beatrice resisted her husband's advances.
 The situation was finally resolved spontaneously in March or April.
 According to Trotti, now Ludovico declared that he no longer thought of Cecilia but only of Beatrice, "to whom he wants all his good, and takes great pleasure from her for her customs and good manners", praising her because "she was delighted by nature ... and very pleasant and nevertheless modest".

 Portrait of Ludovico il Moro, 1496.